Muriel Spurgeon Carder

-Muriel Spurgeon Carder (born November 1, 1922) is a Canadian Baptist who was the first woman ordained as a Baptist minister in Ontario and Quebec; she was also a missionary in India.
+Muriel Spurgeon Carder (November 1, 1922 – June 14, 2023) was a Canadian Baptist who was the first woman ordained as a Baptist minister in Ontario and Quebec; she was also a missionary in India.

 Life

 Childhood and studies

 Muriel Spurgeon was born in Woodford Green, England to Elizabeth Frances (Keeley) and Carey Bradford Spurgeon (December 13, 1892 – March 2, 1968).
 Carder is related to Charles Spurgeon, a Reformed Baptist minister, and had a brother named David.
 Her mother, Elizabeth Frances (Keeley), died in 1953.
 Her father was born in India to the Reverend Robert Spurgeon.
 He was a fellow of the Institute of Actuaries and an associate of the Society of Actuaries; he was also on a tour of duty in the Battle of Vimy Ridge.

 Carder enrolled at the McMaster University in Hamilton, Ontario, where she received a Bachelor of Arts degree in 1944 and a Bachelor of Divinity (B. D.) degree in 1947.
 The Baptist Convention of Ontario and Quebec ordained her the same year.
 The ceremony took place on September 16 at the King Street Baptist Church in Cambridge, Ontario.
 Carder was the first woman to receive a B. D. degree from McMaster University, and the first woman to be ordained as Baptist minister in Ontario and Quebec.